Black v Chrétien: Black's arguments

 Black said he would accept the peerage as a British citizen instead, but Chrétien held firm to his ministerial advice.
 Black then argued that this strict interpretation of the Nickle Resolution was payback for his political opinions and past criticism of Chrétien, and sued the prime minister unsuccessfully.

-Black's supporters argued that Canada did not object to the granting of honours to dual citizens such as Ontario native Sir Bryant Godman Irvine who was knighted in 1986.
-So too was a prominent Quebecker, the British and Canadian industrialist, Sir Neil McGowan Shaw (born 1929) in 1994.
+Black's supporters argued that Canada did not object to the granting of honours to dual citizens such as Ontario native Sir Godman Irvine who was knighted in 1986.
+So too was a prominent Quebecker, the British and Canadian industrialist Sir Neil Shaw (1929–2023), in 1994.
 Finally, former prime minister Pierre Trudeau's own personal expert on Canadian symbols, Sir Conrad Swan, was knighted by the Queen when he was serving in the Royal Household as Garter Principal King of Arms (1992–1995), the chief heraldic officer at London's College of Arms.

 The British government disagreed on the grounds that it was honouring its own citizens who only happened to be Canadians as well.
 It held that it was inappropriate for the Prime Minister of Canada to advise the Queen of the United Kingdom, just as it would have been inappropriate for the British Prime Minister to advise the Queen of Canada on Canadian domestic affairs.